Colleges & Tertiary Education

 Tertiary education on Grand Cayman began with the establishment of the International College of the Cayman Islands in 1970, followed by the Community College in 1976 and the Truman Bodden Law School in 1982.

-In 2004 the Community College’s status changed to that of a University College.
+In 2004 the Community College’s status changed to that of a University College (now called UCCI).
 The educational programmes now on offer have opened up opportunities in a wide variety of industries including finance, tourism, education, nursing, medical, veterinary, legal services, engineering and computer sciences.
 Many institutions such the well-known St. Matthews School of Medicine, the School of Veterinary Medicine and Innovative Management & Professional Training (IMPT), run internationally accredited courses or degrees that are not only training our local population, but also those from the entire Caribbean region.
 Most of these offer courses that are far more affordable than going overseas to study, but scholarships are available through the Government and private companies which help qualifying students who need assistance with fees.

 Please see our Public Education section for information on qualifying requirements for Year 12 students wishing to enter tertiary education or apply for a scholarship.

 Requirements for Entry to University for Students Who Went Through the American System

 To graduate with an American high school diploma, students need to obtain at least 20 credits, split between English (4), Social Studies and a Foreign Language (6), Math (6), Arts/Drama/Music (1) and Physical Education (2).
 Credit requirements for graduation is different for every school, however, and will depend on how a school’s curriculum is structured.
 Having said this, all have standard requirements for core subjects such as English, Math, Science and Social Studies, and then elective credits for other classes.